Abiramik-2004/Echoknight/README.md

 ## Conclusion

 ECHOKNIGHT is a step toward making digital gaming more inclusive and accessible.
 By combining voice recognition, artificial intelligence, and immersive design, the application provides a unique and meaningful chess experience.
 It enables users to interact with the game in a natural way, promotes independence, and ensures that everyone can enjoy the strategic depth of chess regardless of physical limitations.

+Due to the large size of certain game assets (such as 3D models, textures, and other heavy resource files), this repository does not include all the original project assets.

+Only the essential components of the project have been uploaded, including:

+C# scripts
+Core project files
+Selected lightweight assets required for understanding the project structure

+The excluded assets are primarily related to high-size game objects and materials used within the Unity environment.

+How to Use

+To run the project successfully:

+Open the project in Unity
+Recreate or import the required assets (models, materials, textures) as needed Ensure all missing references are properly reassigned within the Unity Editor